Saraswathi Kshetramu, Ananthasagar: Festivals

-Saraswati Puja is performed on the 5th day of Magha month of Vedic Calendar (also known as Basant Panchami).
+Saraswati Puja is performed on the fifth day of Magha month of the Vedic Calendar (also known as Basant Panchami).

-As in several parts of India, and especially the South, Saraswati pujas are conducted during Navaratri – a 9 day long festival celebrating the power of the feminine aspect of divinity or shakti.
+As in several parts of India, and especially the South, Saraswati pujas are conducted during Navaratri – a nine day long festival celebrating the power of the feminine aspect of divinity or shakti.
 The last three days of Navaratri starting from Mahalaya Amavasya (the New Moon day) are dedicated to the goddess.